Southern Utah University

 1. Orientation - Participation is expected.
 I will hold a synchronous (live) orientation during the first week of the semester.
 The purpose of this orientation will be to review the syllabus and assignments as well as the expectations of the student.

-3. Lectures - On occasion, there may be a lecture (Front Porch discussions, MPA lecture series) that I would like you to participate in.
+3. Other synchronous Lectures - On occasion, there may be a lecture (Front Porch discussions, MPA lecture series) that requires your participation.
 I will notify you well in advance of such an event.
-If you are unable to attend these synchronous meetings, prior arrangement needs to be made with the professor.
+If you are unable to attend these synchronous meetings, you must make prior arrangements with the professor.

-4. Pocket City - You will play a simulated game called Pocket City this semester.
-This is both Android and iPhone based (unfortunately, there is no desktop version).
+3. Pocket City - 20% of Grade.
+You will play a simulated game called Pocket City this semester.
+This is both Android and iPhone-based (it can be played on a desktop, but it's a little more cumbersome.
+For those true-blue gamers, reach out to me if you want to do this.)
 The purpose of this game will be to give you a feel for the competing demands of being a city manager and how to balance all of those demands with citizens' wishes.
-I think there may be a small cost for this, and if that creates any problems for you please let me know.
+There may be a small cost for this, and if that creates any problems for you please let me know.

-4. Experiental Projects - 30% of the total grade.
-You will have three (3) experiential projects to complete during the semester.
-These projects will include a video assignment, a podcast assignment, and an interview/memo assignment.
+4. Experiential Projects - 35% of the total grade.
+Students will work as small groups to complete a community-focused applied project that addresses a real small-city management issue.
+These projects will be outlined in more detail based on the specific project.
 The grading of these assignments will be based on the completeness and quality of your submittals.
 Additionally, incorporating information you have learned from the book, the lectures, and other resources will be necessary to secure a strong grade on this assignment.

 Instructor's policies on late assignments and/or makeup work